 I wanted to address your comment; "Although i got a good “grip’ on the water it felt like I could have moved a lot more water and subsequently gotten better speed if i had bigger paddle.”.

 Getting a good mental image of your kayak forward stroke will help you to progress faster.

 I recommend that you throw-away the mental image that you are moving water with your paddle.
 Instead, I recommend that you adopt the mental image that you “stick” the paddle into water (imagine it is stuck in mud), and you lever your boat and body past the stationary paddle.

 In a kayaker with a strong stroke, the paddle exits the water at virtually the same point where it went in.

 There’s time to delve into the finer points of technique, but sometimes just changing the way you think about something can make big improvements to your technique.

-This was one of the very first things I learned about when I knew for sure I was getting a kayak, and I started watching video clips about paddling.
+one of the very first things I learned about when I knew for sure I was getting a kayak, and I started watching video clips about paddling.
 Now every time I paddle I spend some time really thinking about “move the boat not the water”.
 Plant the paddle pull the boat past the planted paddle blade.
 It is becoming more instinctive with practice.